hezro/snyk-projects-import/README.md

 # snyk-projects-import

-This utility allows you import a single file, multiple files, or the whole repo.
+This Go utility allows you import a single file, multiple files, or the whole repo.

 ***